HarishPRK/grabthebestdeals/README.md

 # Grab the Best Deals Project

-This project is a static website for an e-commerce platform, likely focused on providing users with various deals on products.
+This project is a static website for an e-commerce platform, focused on providing users with various deals on products.
 It includes pages for browsing products, viewing product details, managing orders, and a checkout process.

 ## Features